jmarckel/get-er-done/doc/api-auth.rst

 A primary goal of the API is to make sure that To-Do list tasks are only accessed by the users that own them.
-This goal can be met using concepts of Authenication - the user has provided valid credentials, and Authorization - the user is provisioned for a valid set of activities.
+This goal can be met using concepts of Authentication - the user has provided valid credentials, and Authorization - the user is provisioned for a valid set of activities.
 To meet this end, the API uses services provided by Auth0.